RAF Digby: Joint Service Signals Organisation

 The Joint Service Signals Organisation is part of Joint Forces Intelligence Group branch of Defence Intelligence.
 It provides direct support to strategic decision making and operations and is made up of personnel from all three services.
 The JSSO also conducts research into new communications systems and techniques in order to provide operational support to static and deployed units of the armed forces.

 Joint Service Signal Unit (Digby) is one of several Joint Service Signal Units (JSSU) within the JSSO and provides specialist communications information systems to the British Armed Forces.

 No. 591 Signals Unit

 No. 591 Signals Unit (591 SU) is a communications and electronic security monitoring organisation providing services to the RAF.
 The unit was established on 1 June 1952 at RAF Wythall.
 It moved to Digby in 1955 and was transferred to Strike Command in July 2000 when it became an Air Combat Support Unit (ACSU) of the RAF Air Warfare Centre.
 No. 591 SU predominately carry out their activities on deployed operations.

-The Aerial Erector School
+Aerial Erector School

 The RAF Aerial Erector School AES is an element of No. 1 Radio School at RAF Cosford and provides training to personnel of the Armed Forces and civilians.